elastic/kibana/x-pack/plugins/monitoring/dev_docs/reference/data_collection_modes.md

 - Beats (WIP)
 - Enterprise Search (WIP)

+An operator will install the package via the monitoring deployment's kibana instance (or possible a separate deployment used for fleet management).

-The Elastic agents connected to fleet then use the package configuration to collect metrics and logs from each component according to its requirements.
+The [Elastic agents](https://github.com/elastic/elastic-agent) connected to [Fleet Server](https://github.com/elastic/fleet-server) then use the package configuration to collect metrics and logs from each component according to its requirements.
 This is likely similar to standalone metricbeat and filebeat and may use the same modules internally.

 Over time the exact collection mechanism may change since it's an implementation detail of package-driven collection rather than something a user would have to manually configure.